seominseok00/Obsidian/Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models/🇺🇸 Deep Reinforcement Learning in a Handful of Trials using Probabilistic Dynamics Models.md

 At each time step $t$, the MPC controller applies the firzst action $a_t$ of the sequence of optimized actions  $\arg\max_{a_{t:t + T}} \sum^{t + T}_{\tau = t} \mathbb{E}_{\tilde{f}}[r(s_\tau, a_\tau)]$.

 A common technique to compute the optimal action sequence is a random sampling shooting method.
-[[Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]] use deterministic NN models and MPC with random shooting to achieve data efficient control in higher dimensional tasks than what is feasible for GPs to model.
+[[🇺🇸 Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]] use deterministic NN models and MPC with random shooting to achieve data efficient control in higher dimensional tasks than what is feasible for GPs to model.

-Our work improves upon [[Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]]'s data efficiency in two ways:
+Our work improves upon [[🇺🇸 Neural network dynamics for model-based deep reinforcement learning with model-free ﬁne-tuning]]'s data efficiency in two ways:
 1. We capture uncertainty in modeling and planning, to prevent overfitting in the low-data regime.
 2. We use CEM instead of random-shooting, which samples actions from a distribution closer to previous action samples that yield high reward.